Jonesy2910/Encryption_Blind_Index/src/main/java/org/README.md

 This should full create the system so that the program can be used and launch the LoginGUI.

+## What I Learned 🧑‍🎓

+* ``Hashing``
+* ``AES``
+* ``Database Management``
+* ``Audit Trails``
+* ``Java``
+* ``Block Ciphers``
+* ``PKCS5Padding``
+* ``Cyber Security``
+* ``SQL``

+## The Process 👩🏽‍🍳

+The aim of the project was to 'successfully create a fully functional system that will encrypt and decrypt information sent to a SQL database and provide a way of searching encrypted information.
+Blind indexes can ensure that sensitive data can be securely stored and retrieved without damaging the confidentiality of the information stored in the database.`

+To make sure the project was successful I started by creating a literature review that would allow me to understand which technologies I required to use for the project.

+After conducting the literature review it made me understand what I required for the project as well as be aware of the vulnerabilities that the project could face when developing the encryption system.
+Therefore, I created the design of the project.
+The design of the project covered created UML class diagrams, sequence diagrams, wireframes, system requirements and user requirements.
+This gave me the fundamental start so that I could successfully start developing the project to get a real understanding on what was required of the project.

+For the development of the project, I started off testing how BouncyCastle library functioned by using the console to output the encrypted information in the database.
+It was difficult to understand if the information was encrypted in the first place because the output was showing information that wasn't understandable.
+It was only until I used the same key to decrypt the message to make sure the way I was doing it was correct.
+Once I had this down I also tried whether the hashing algorithm worked.
+Originally I used BCrypt but realised when I was developing the project that it was able to be used in the project.
+I required a key to hash the algorithms so that an index was created and BCrypt created a random value eachtime.
+BCrypt is good for passwords but not for creating indexes.
+After realising my mistake I looked at other encryption algorithms such as SHA-256, MD5 and HMACSHA256.
+I decided to go with HMACSHA256 because the BouncyCastle Library supported the use of this algorithm and was easy to implement.
+After I got this working it was time to start developing the GUI and the databases so I could also add the storage and encryption process to the project.
+I decided to use MySQL because I had used it in other assignments throughout my time at University.

 ## Future Work 🔮

 #### 1. Make the GUI more appealing to the user.